|

 person, and he or she will handle a number of duties.
 Among them,

-they require functionally; coordinating teams of design, engineering
+require functionally; coordinating teams of design, engineering and

-and construction professionals; and sorting through the maze of
+construction professionals; and sorting through the maze of building

-building codes and zoning requirements to ensure projects are built
+codes and zoning requirements to ensure projects are built the way they

 Rebecca Jones of Chevy Chase, Md., knew all that going into her

-she thought she could design her dream home on her own.
-“Big
+thought she could design her dream home on her own.
+“Big mistake,” says

-mistake,” says Jones.
-“I had photographed a house in Texas that I
+Jones.
+“I had photographed a house in Texas that I absolutely loved and

 While the design of the home came naturally to her, translating her

-understand did not.
-“When I realized I wasn’t doing a good job in
+did not.
+“When I realized I wasn’t doing a good job in that department,

 The person she chose for the job was Jack Arnold, the man who had